scwissel/garagepi/README.md

 |![alt text](https://github.com/scwissel/garagepi/raw/master/docs/GaragePiWWWMain.png "Main Page")|![alt text](https://github.com/scwissel/garagepi/raw/master/docs/GaragePiWWWControl.png "Control")|![alt text](https://github.com/scwissel/garagepi/raw/master/docs/GaragePiWWWMenu.png "Menu")|![alt text](https://github.com/scwissel/garagepi/raw/master/docs/GaragePiWWWLog.png "Log")|

 ##Steps
 These steps include terminal commands, so a basic knowledge of using SSH is required.
 PuTTY is a great terminal emulator for Windows.
 Linux and Mac have ssh built in.
+Getting familiar with ```vi``` or ```nano``` to edit files in a shell is also needed.
+Prefixing commands with ```sudo``` will elevate your access to run and edit files that require root permissions.
+More info can be found [here](https://www.raspberrypi.org/documentation/linux/usage/root.md).

 ###Install Raspbian
 [Raspbian](https://www.raspbian.org/) can be downloaded from the [Raspberry Pi Foundation](https://www.raspberrypi.org/downloads/raspbian/) site.
 The most up to date instructions for downloading and installing on a SD card are found there.

+Plug the Raspberry Pi to ethernet, or jump to the Setup WiFi section to get your Raspberry Pi on the network.

 Make sure Raspbian is all up to date.
 ```